corneliusmunz/FxWind/README.md

 FxWind is a wind measurement tool for FAI Aeromodeling contests.
-In the FAI rules for different contest classes like F3B, F3J, F3K, etc. there are defined rules under which wind conditions a contest can take place and under wich conditions a contest has to be interrupted.
+In the FAI rules for different contest classes like F3B, F3J, F3K, etc. there are defined rules under which wind conditions a contest can take place and under which conditions a contest has to be interrupted.
 FxWind will help you to comply with these competition rules.

 ![FxWind Display](docs/images/FxWind.jpeg)